damoonrashidi/damoonrashidi-me/posts/simple/waluigi-represents-all-of-us.md

 Next up for the UML drawing app someone thought it would be a good idea to be able to draw free hand images as well, not just UML diagrams.
 A case could be made that that is an well worth pursuit, bringing the UML diagramming tool more into the space of Whiteboarding.
-The TAM has grown, investors have been fed.
+TAM grown, investors fed.
 Then, naturally, since we already have a dashboard to show statistics for UML diagrams, some stakeholder looking to add some cohesion to the product will invariably say "images should also have a dashboard", or worse yet "should also be represented in the same dashboard" (usually without being able to produce a customer who expressed this need).

 ## Enter, Waluigi